Who is the oldest player in NHL right now? The new generation of hockey players is making their mark, but the veterans will always have a place.

 7. Kris Letang (38), Pittsburgh Penguins

 Kris Letang is the third member of Pittsburgh’s aging core still getting it done.
-Drafted 62nd overall by the Penguins in 2005, the 38-year-old defenseman has three Stanley Cups to his name (2009, 2016, 2017).
-The Quebec native has been a fixture on Pittsburgh’s blue line for nearly two decades.
+Drafted 62nd overall by the Penguins in 2005, the Montreal native has three Stanley Cups to his name (2009, 2016, 2017).
+He’s been a fixture on Pittsburgh’s blue line for nearly two decades.

 6. Ryan Reaves (38), San Jose Sharks

-At 38 years old, Ryan Reaves brings his trademark toughness to the league’s youngest team.
-The enforcer got dealt from Toronto to San Jose this summer and has wasted no time making his presence felt for the rebuilding Sharks.
-Drafted 156th overall by St. Louis in 2005, Reaves has carved out a 16-year career as one of the NHL’s premier tough guys.
+Ryan Reaves is 38 years old and bringing his trademark toughness to the league’s youngest team.
+The Winnipeg native was traded from Toronto to San Jose this summer in exchange for defenseman Henry Thrun.
+Drafted 156th overall by St. Louis in 2005, “Reavo” has carved out a lengthy career as one of the NHL’s premier tough guys.

+Reaves made headlines in early January when he was knocked out cold in a heavyweight fight with Columbus’ Mathieu Olivier.
+He’s also dealt with upper and lower-body injuries throughout the season.
 His analytics might not be pretty, but the Sharks value what he brings to their dressing room.
-As they develop their prospects, having a veteran presence like Reaves who can keep opponents honest is invaluable.
 He’s still one of the toughest customers in the league.

 5. Evgeni Malkin (39), Pittsburgh Penguins

 Evgeni Malkin was drafted second overall by Pittsburgh in 2004 and has spent his entire career with the Penguins, winning three Stanley Cups (2009, 2016, 2017).
-He’s a two-time Art Ross Trophy winner and captured the Hart Trophy as league MVP in 2012.
-With over 1,350 career points, Malkin is a lock for the Hall of Fame.
+The Magnitogorsk, Russia native is a two-time Art Ross Trophy winner and captured the Hart Trophy as league MVP in 2012.
+With over 1,350 career points, “Geno” is a lock for the Hall of Fame.

 4. Jonathan Quick (39), New York Rangers

 Jonathan Quick brings serious championship pedigree to New York, with two Stanley Cups from his Kings days in 2012 and 2014.
-Drafted 72nd overall by Los Angeles in 2005, the Connecticut kid has carved out a Hall of Fame career as one of the best American-born goaltenders ever.
-He inked a one-year, $1.55 million extension in March and is set to make at least 25 starts to give Igor Shesterkin a breather.
+Drafted 72nd overall by Los Angeles in 2005, the Milford, Connecticut native has carved out a Hall of Fame career as one of the best American-born goaltenders ever.
+“Quickie” inked a one-year extension and is set to make at least 25 starts to give Igor Shesterkin a breather.

 3. Alexander Ovechkin (40), Washington Capitals

-Alexander Ovechkin turned 40 on September 17th, officially joining Brent Burns in the 40-and-over club.
-Drafted first overall by Washington in 2004, the longtime Capitals captain has won numerous awards, including three Hart Trophies and nine Maurice “Rocket” Richard Trophies.
-He led the Capitals to their first Stanley Cup championship in 2017-18, earning the Conn Smythe Trophy as playoff MVP.
+Alexander Ovechkin turned 40 on September 17th, making him one of just three 40-year-olds in the NHL.
+Drafted first overall by Washington in 2004, the Moscow native has won numerous awards, including three Hart Trophies and nine Maurice “Rocket” Richard Trophies.
+“Ovi” led the Capitals to their first Stanley Cup championship in 2017-18, earning the Conn Smythe Trophy as playoff MVP.

 2. Corey Perry (40), Los Angeles Kings

-Corey Perry is set to make his Los Angeles debut tonight against St. Louis.
-The 40-year-old signed a one-year, $2 million deal with the Kings this summer but needed knee surgery after getting injured during a pre-camp skate.
-Drafted 28th overall by Anaheim in 2003, Perry is a gritty forward with a 2007 Stanley Cup, a 2011 Hart Trophy (MVP), and over 1,390 games played.
+Corey Perry signed with the Kings for 2025-26 after an outstanding playoff run with Edmonton last spring.
+Drafted 28th overall by Anaheim in 2003, the New Liskeard, Ontario native is a gritty forward with a 2007 Stanley Cup, a 2011 Hart Trophy (MVP), and over 1,400 games played.
+The 40-year-old knows how to win.

-Perry spent last season with Edmonton, posting 9 goals and 11 assists in 81 games during the regular season.
-But he turned it on in the playoffs, setting an NHL record with seven playoff goals – the most by any player age 39 or older in a single postseason.
+Perry posted 10 goals and 14 points in 22 playoff games with the Oilers last spring, setting an NHL record for most playoff goals by any player age 39 or older in a single postseason.
 He’s been clutch when it matters most throughout his career.

-The veteran winger has appeared in the Stanley Cup Final in five of the past six seasons but lost each time.
+Through 37 games with LA, Perry has 10 goals and 23 points while shooting at 14.7% in a bottom-6 role.
+He’s appeared in the Stanley Cup Final in five of the past six seasons but lost each time.
 He won a Cup with Anaheim back in 2007 but hasn’t hoisted it since.
-With 935 points in 1,392 career games, Perry remains one of the final active players from the 2003 draft class.
-Talk about longevity.
+With 935 points in 1,400+ career games, Perry remains one of the final active players from the 2003 draft class.
+Longevity at its finest.

 1. Brent Burns (40), Colorado Avalanche

 Born on March 9th, 1985, Brent Burns leads the pack as the NHL’s oldest player currently playing at 40 years old.
-Drafted 20th overall by Minnesota in 2003, Burns made the rare switch from forward to defense and turned into one of the league’s top offensive blueliners.
-He’s logged over 1,497 games with the Wild, Sharks, Hurricanes, and now Avalanche, picked up a Norris Trophy in 2017, and racked up 910 career points.
+Drafted 20th overall by Minnesota in 2003, the Barrie, Ontario native made the rare switch from forward to defense and turned into one of the league’s top offensive blueliners.
+He’s logged over 1,500 games with the Wild, Sharks, Hurricanes, and now Avalanche, picked up a Norris Trophy in 2017, and racked up 910+ career points.

-The bearded blueliner inked a one-year, $1 million deal with Colorado this summer and hasn’t missed a beat.
-Burns has 4 assists in six games, averaging nearly 22 minutes a night.
-He hit another milestone on October 19, suiting up for his 1,500th NHL game against Dallas – just the eighth defenseman ever to do it.
-He’s also the fifth defenseman to notch a four-game assist streak at age 40 or older.
+The bearded blueliner inked a one-year deal with Colorado this summer and hasn’t missed a beat.
+Burns has 8 goals and 23 points through 44 games, averaging nearly 22 minutes a night with 53 blocked shots and a remarkable plus-26 rating.
+He became just the 4th defenseman in NHL history to record at least 5 goals in a season at age 40 or older.

 The NHL might belong to the kids, but these vets are showing why experience matters.
-Through the early goings of the 2025-26 season, the oldest NHL players are defying Father Time and have plenty left in the tank.
+The oldest NHL players are defying Father Time and have plenty left in the tank.

 It’ll be fun to see how long these oldest NHL players can keep up the pace.
 Here’s the full list of the oldest players currently playing for the 2025-26 season: